goblet/goblet/docs/source/index.rst

 Overview
 ----------

 Goblet is a framework for writing serverless apps in python in google cloud.
-It allows you to quickly create and deploy applications that use [cloudfunctions](https://cloud.google.com/functions).
+It allows you to quickly create and deploy applications that use `cloudfunctions`_.
 It provides:

 * A command line tool for creating, deploying, and managing your app
 * A decorator based API for integrating with GCP API Gateway (beta), Storage, Cloudfunctions, PubSub, Scheduler, and other GCP services.